Malignant hyperthermia: History

 The syndrome was first recognized in Royal Melbourne Hospital, Australia in an affected family by Denborough et al. in 1962.
 Denborough did much of his subsequent work on the condition at the Royal Canberra Hospital.
 Similar reactions were found in pigs.
 The efficacy of dantrolene as a treatment was discovered by South African anesthesiologist Gaisford Harrison and reported in a 1975 article published in the British Journal of Anaesthesia.
 After further animal studies corroborated the possible benefit from dantrolene, a 1982 study confirmed its usefulness in humans.

 In 1981, the Malignant Hyperthermia Association of the United States (MHAUS) hotline was established to provide telephone support to clinical teams treating patients with suspected malignant hyperthermia.
 The hotline became active in 1982 and since that time MHAUS has provided continuous access to board-certified anesthesiologists to assist teams in treatment.

 Other animals

-Other animals, including certain pig breeds, dogs, and horses, are susceptible to malignant hyperthermia.
+Other animals, including pigs. are susceptible to malignant hyperthermia.

 In dogs its inheritance is autosomal dominant.
 The syndrome has been reported in Pointers, Greyhounds, Labrador Retrievers, Saint Bernards, Springer Spaniels, Bichon Frises, Golden Retrievers, and Border Collies.

 In pigs its inheritance is autosomal recessive.

 In horses its inheritance is autosomal dominant, and most associated with the American Quarter Horse although it can occur in other breeds.